Metropolis (comics): Metropolis Police Department

 The Metropolis Police Department headed by Commissioner David Corporon possesses a Special Crimes Unit dedicated to defending the city against superhuman menaces in case Superman is absent.
 The unit is headed by Maggie Sawyer and Dan Turpin, both of whom maintain frequent contact with the Man of Steel.
 Another of Superman's police contacts over the years has been Inspector William Henderson, who is currently the Metropolis police commissioner.
 The police unit is featured in a 1994–1995 limited series, Metropolis SCU.
-At some point during the missing year following Infinite Crisis, the division of the Metropolis Police Department dedicated to superhuman crime was renamed the Science Police, seemingly a reference to the similarly named group in the Legion of Super-Heroes' 31st Century.
+At some point during the missing year following Infinite Crisis, the division of the Metropolis Police Department dedicated to superhuman crime was renamed the Science Police.

-Stryker's Island Penitentiary (based on New York's Riker's Island) is the name of Metropolis' largest prison facility, as well as the name of the island on which it sits; it is located in Metropolis' West River south of New Troy (the real-life Riker's Island sits in the East River, connected by a foot and vehicle bridge to the nearby borough of Queens, although the island itself and its jail complex are technically and officially part of The Bronx).
+Stryker's Island Penitentiary (based on New York's Riker's Island) is Metropolis' largest prison facility, as well as the name of the island on which it sits.

 Metropolis Fire Department

 Post-Crisis, Fireman Farrell is shown to be a member of the Metropolis fire department.
-As of Batman & Superman: World's Finest #4 (July 1999), Farrell is now a captain in the Metropolis FD.
+In Batman & Superman: World's Finest #4 (July 1999), Farrell is a captain in the Metropolis FD.